 My apologies if this sounds like some cheesy infomercial, but I am just totally sold on Philips.
 I’m sure it’s possible to get a “lemon”.
 That happens to the best of manufacturers.
 I just have not seen evidence of that, and my experience has been 100% positive.

 Philips HD9230/26 Digital AirFryer Review

-Another bestseller from Philips is the HD9230.
+Still a bestseller, the HD9230 is an older original Philips model.
 Consumers give it high ratings for being very simple to operate and easy on cleanup.

 Most notably, it gets rave reviews for performance, giving you great quality results on a wide variety of foods.
 Like the Avance XL, this model uses Rapid Air Technology, which is patented by Philips and was designed to mimic what oil does to make foods crispy on the outside.

 This is a 1,425 Watt unit with a 1.8 pound cooking capacity.
 Unlike other Philips models, this one includes an accessory — the 9230 comes with the Double Grill Rack, which can double your actual cooking capacity for some foods.

 - digital, touch-screen control panel